What is the pre-application advice service?

 Major and minor development

 This is for change of use, commercial properties, new builds and large major schemes.
 For major developments it will be a formal chargeable service with officers making accompanied site visits (where requested) and producing a written report of their findings.

 We encourage applicants to enter into a Planning Performance Agreement (PPA).
 This process seeks to secure early agreement between the parties as to the type of development within a defined programme, with a greater likelihood of a favourable decision.

-Applicants who have submitted proposals for pre-application advice on major schemes may be invited to give a short presentation of their proposals to the Southampton Design Advisory Panel.
+Applicants who have submitted proposals for pre-application advice on major schemes may be invited to give a short presentation of their proposals to the Southampton Design Advisory Panel (DAP).
+The DAP is only for those applicants that have formally engaged in the formal pre-application service offered by the Council.